litchipi/blog/posts/rust/containers_in_rust/part4.md

 In this post, we're going to clone the parent process of our container into a child process.

-Before that can happend, we'll set up the ground by preparing some inter-process communication channels allowing us to interact with the child process we're going to create.
+Before that can happen, we'll set up the ground by preparing some inter-process communication channels allowing us to interact with the child process we're going to create.

 # Inter-process communication (IPC) with sockets